pattidev/discordshoppingbot/docs/MODULE_STRUCTURE.md

 1. Create a new command handler in `src/handlers/commands/`
 2. Add the export to `src/handlers/commands/index.js`
 3. Add the route in `src/handlers/commandHandler.js`
+4. Register the command in `register-commands.js`

+To add new components:
+1. Create a new component handler in `src/handlers/components/`
+2. Add the export to `src/handlers/components/index.js`
+3. Add the route in `src/handlers/componentHandler.js`

 To add new services:
 1. Create a new service file in `src/services/`